grnet/kamaki/docs/examplesdir/server.rst

     updated:         2013-06-19T12:34:48.512867+00:00
     user_id:         s0m3-u53r-1d

-When the virtual server is ready, get the virtual servers external IP from the web UI.
-Let's assume the IP is 123.456.78.90 .
+When the server is ready, we can connect through the public network 1 and the IP 123.456.78.90 :

 .. code-block:: console